V4Fire/Core/src/core/data/README.md

 }
 ```

-Still looks fine and useful, but if we want to create more classes for other data instances we need to create some kind of superclass to avoid "copy-pasting" code lines.
-Also, the superclass may improve our API with added extra functionality, such as support for socket events, middlewares, etc., and this is exactly what "core/data" module does.
+Still looks fine and useful, but if we want to create more classes for other data instances, we need to make some kind of superclass to avoid "copy-pasting" code lines.
+The superclass may also improve our API with added extra functionality, such as support for socket events, middlewares, etc. This is exactly what `core/data` module does.

 ## Default interface

-The "core/data" module provides a default interface for any data providers.
-If your class implements this interface, then you can use it as a data provider with any V4Fire modules.
-This interface is pretty similar to the above-mentioned example of a data class but realizes more common API.
+The `core/data` module provides the default interface for any data providers.
+If your class implements that interface, you can use it as a data provider with any V4Fire modules.
+The interface is pretty similar to the example mentioned above of a data class but realizes more common API.
 Let's take a look at it.

 **core/data/interface**